Genuine intentions to visit, study or work in New Zealand

 What genuine intentions are

-When you travel to New Zealand on a temporary visa you must have genuine reasons for visiting that match what you tell us in your application.
+When you travel to New Zealand on a temporary visa you must have genuine reasons for coming that match what you tell us in your application.

 We use all the information we have, including the information you give us in your application to confirm that you:

-• are coming for the reason you gave in your visa application, arrival card or traveller declaration
+- are coming for the reason you gave in your visa application or New Zealand traveller declaration

-You must answer truthfully when you complete your visa application, arrival card or traveller declaration.
+You must answer truthfully when you complete your visa application or New Zealand traveller declaration.

 Visitor visas

-If you are travelling on a visitor visa or visiting from a visa waiver country, your reasons for coming to New Zealand can include:
+If you are travelling on a visitor visa or visiting from a visa waiver country, your reasons for coming to New Zealand can include, but are not limited to:

 If you have a special visitor visa, you must visit for the specific reason your visa was granted.
-For example, if you have a Medical Treatment Visitor Visa, you can only visit to get medical treatment.
+For example, if you have a Medical Treatment Visitor Visa, your reason for visiting must be getting medical treatment.

 Evidence to include with your application

-Here are some examples of evidence that you can include in your application, that help show you have genuine intentions to visit New Zealand.
+Here are some examples of evidence that you can include in your application, that help show you have genuine intentions for your time in New Zealand.

 Evidence of your travel history